unconditional positive regard

 But there's little evidence I can find that such was what he meant.
 And, well, it would be a bit weird if he really did mean that by it - given that, as I just wrote, it does rather contradict the second condition which he writes about just half a page earlier.

 I think we'd do better, in grasping his meaning, to insert a couple of commas each side of 'positive'. ('Unconditional, positive, regard'.)
-Just to make it clear that he didn't write 'unconditionally positive regard'.
+Just to make it clear that he didn't mean for us to treat the patient with an 'unconditionally positive regard'.

 Here is what the man actually writes (283-4):